exasol/virtual-schemas/jdbc-adapter/README.md

 ## Frequent Issues
-* **Error: No suitable driver found for jdbc...**: The jdbc driver class was not discovered automatically.
+* **Error: No suitable driver found for JDBC...**: The JDBC driver class was not discovered automatically.
 Either you have to add a META-INF/services/java.sql.Driver file with the classname to your jar, or you have to load the driver manually (see JdbcMetadataReader.readRemoteMetadata()).
 See https://docs.oracle.com/javase/7/docs/api/java/sql/DriverManager.html